Healthy eating tips to prevent Type 2 Diabetes

 If you’ve found out you’re at risk of developing Type 2 diabetes, you probably have some questions about food.
 The good news is, looking at your food choices can make a big difference and help you take those first few steps to reduce your risk.

 On the WW programme, you'll eat well and discover fresh tastes.
-You have a personalised SmartPoints® Budget that guides you to healthy choices without banning any foods.
+You'll have an individualised PersonalPoints™ Budget that will guide you to healthy choices without banning any foods.
 Plus, we offer ZeroPoint™ foods (which you don't have to weigh, track or measure) to multiply your meal possibilities.

 5 more tips to reduce your risk…